SCIInstitute/SCI-Solver_Eikonal/README.md

 Eikonal Equation on Triangulated Surfaces</a>**<br/>
 <img src="https://raw.githubusercontent.com/SCIInstitute/SCI-Solver_Eikonal/master/src/Resources/eikonal2d.png"  align="right" hspace="20" width=450>
 *NOTE*<br/>
 This code is a merge of Zhisong's 2D and 3D Unstructured Eikonal code.
-The oldest commit history for 2D can be found here: https://github.com/SCIInstitute/SCI-Solver_Eikonal-2D.
+The oldest commit history for 2D can be found <a href="https://github.com/SCIInstitute/SCI-Solver_Eikonal-2D">here</a>.

 **AUTHORS:**
 <br/>Zhisong Fu(*a*) <br/>